What is fleet management? A complete guide to how it works and benefits

 What is fleet management?

 Fleet management is the process of overseeing and optimizing a fleet of vehicles.
-It involves a range of activities, from vehicle acquisition and maintenance to driver management and fuel efficiency.
+It includes everything from vehicle acquisition and maintenance to driver oversight, routing, regulatory compliance and even fuel efficiency.

 Whether one truck or 10,000 trucks, fleet management is critical to the success of business operations.
 Tracking the location and condition of vehicles, as well as maintenance schedules and fuel consumption, aids in fleet cost management and extends the life of equipment.